 Onions and Garlic contain a toxic principle known as N-propyl disulfide.
 This compound causes a breakdown of red blood cells, leading to anemia in dogs.
-This includes leeks, shallots, chives and all onion varieties.
+This includes leeks, shallots, chives, and all onion varieties.
 2.5 grams per 1 kilogram of body weight can produce serious results.
-Call your vet if you suspect your dog ate onions or garlic even in little amounts
+Call your vet if you suspect your dog ate onions or garlic even in small amounts.

 4. Lemon and Lime

 Lemons and Limes contain Psoralens.
 According to the ASPCA, these can cause diarrhea, vomiting and depression.

 5. Grapes and Raisins

 These fruits can cause vomiting, diarrhea and renal failure within 48 hours of ingestion.

 The reason why grapes and raisins can cause renal failure is not known although a mycotoxin is suspected.
 Grapes are also one of the most heavily pesticide-laden fruits of all.

 The seeds of apples contain Amygdalin which is known to turn to cyanide when ingested so they are best removed.
 The best way to give apples to your pet is to cut them up, remove the stem and core to prevent choking.

 Coffee is a big no-no for dogs.
 Not even decaf.
 Large enough amounts of caffeine can be fatal.
 This includes coffee beans and coffee grounds.

 Signs of caffeine poisoning include: Diarrhea, vomiting, restlessness, tremors and even seizures.